 Carbon offsetting has been commonplace for several years.
 Offsetting projects will become more significant as businesses, particularly larger ones, focus on their environmental impact.
 Organisations will increasingly set carbon emission reduction initiatives within their business and supply chain and enforce them as environmental concerns continue to rise.

 Insetting is embedding carbon emission reduction initiatives within your own business and supply chain.
 Insetting tackles the issue of carbon emission reduction at the source rather than carrying on with the status quo.
 While this may not be a plausible option for all businesses to improve their sustainability in the workplace, we should expect insetting to become a more well-known and understood term going forward.

 4. Switching to renewables – driving the energy revolution

-Our dependency on electricity will increase in the future with the adoption of power-hungry items such as smartphones, tablets, and electric cars.
+Our dependence on electricity will increase in the future with the adoption of power-hungry items such as smartphones, tablets, and electric cars.
 With increased environmental concerns, a firm’s green credentials could increase or decrease the odds of winning new business.
 No matter the industry your business operates within, this factor will prompt a greater focus on green goals when navigating how to enhance sustainability and environmental responsibility in the workplace.

 5. Material benefits – sustainable & cost-effective products

 Achieving carbon neutrality when using cement and steel in real estate projects is difficult, with cement alone accounting for eight per cent of global emissions.
 Considering this, manufacturers and developers will face increased scrutiny over methods and processes used to minimise the environmental impact of materials.
 By utilising alternative materials and concrete substitutes, businesses can accommodate and switch to cleaner technologies in 2021 to improve their sustainability workplace.

 DeVono Cresa’s in-house design and build team, Dthree Studio, can help organisations maximise sustainability in their office design.
 Get in touch on 0207 096 9911 to find out more.